robburke/recipes/README.md

 The bet: as models get good and interchangeable, the thing worth owning isn't the model or the prompt.
 It's the recipe.

-I've found these are also a genuinely good way to *share* a custom capability with another person, hand them the recipe, not a black box.
+I've found these are also a genuinely good way to *share* a custom capability with another person, hand them the recipe, not the full code.
+Let their agent take it from there.

 ## Recipes